10/31/2024

 CEO

-So our customers are, you know, they're again, maturity are big brand names.
-And all those big companies towards end of the quarter, they stop paying their invoices.
-And then they start after the quarter.
+So our customers are, you know, they're.
+Again, maturity are big brand names.
+And all those big companies, towards the end of the quarter, they stop paying their invoices and then they start after the quarter.
 I don't know why that happens.

 speaker

-OK, fair enough.
-Then finally, you did mention you had that you shouldn't be anywhere near the lower bound of your eBay day margin guidance range for 2024.
-So why not raise the lower bound or bound or narrow down the margin guidance range?
-Yeah,
+Okay, fair enough.
+Then finally, you did mention, Juha, that you shouldn't be anywhere near the lower bound of your EBITDA margin guidance range for 2024.
+So why not? raise the lower bound or narrow down the margin guidance range?

 speaker